Our schools, neighborhoods, and churches should be safe public spaces — not battlefields.

-The consensus is clear: 97% of Americans agree there should be a background check for every single gun purchase in this country.
-And in Georgia, 78% approve of raising the minimum age from 18 to 21 to purchase an assault weapon.
-Yet even with shooting after shooting, “thoughts and prayers” are all we get from the good old boys.
+The consensus is clear – 97% of Americans agree there should be a background check for every gun purchase in this country.
+And in Georgia, 78% are in favor of raising the minimum age from 18 to 21 to purchase an assault rifle.
+Yet even with tragedy after tragedy, all we get are “thoughts and prayers” from the Good Old Boys and their corporate backers.